 To counter insurance premiums increases and ultimately to lower them, the Board of Directors must implement a preventive maintenance program for the immovable.
 Once in place, the Directors will be able to inform the insurers that your co-ownership represents a controlled risk.

 Going through an insurance broker is not an obligation.
 On the other hand, going through a damage insurance broker. specializing in co-ownership insurance is recommended.
-The latter will act as an intermediary between the various insurers and the syndicate.
-His role is to find the insurance policy whose quality/price ratio is the most advantageous for your co-ownership.
-For their part, the Directors will be able to compare the premiums quoted with those of direct insurers.
+The latter will serve as an intermediary between the various insurers and the syndicate.
+Its role is to find the insurance policy whose quality/price ratio is the most advantageous for your co-ownership.
+For their part, directors will be able to compare the premiums required with those of direct insurers.

 WHAT YOU SHOULD KNOW !
 A well-managed co-ownership, who has set up a maintenance log and a sufficient contingency fund, is the key to control the cost of your insurance.
 A damage insurance broker or agent will list the risk factors an insurer takes into account in order to reduce your exposure to these risks and, as a result, to prohibitive insurance premiums.